Ravirajrao/APITestingStuff/README.md

 4. A Web Service needs a network while an API doesn't need a network for its operation.

 Types of API :
-SOAP — Simple Object Access Protocol - Protocol
+SOAP — Simple Object Access Protocol - Protocol,
 REST — Representational State Transfer – Architecture

 Method	Meaning :